 |Fond du Lac||Saint Croix||55||5.5|

 Never send deposits through campus mail.
-Steps are as follows:
+Use the following steps:

-All deposit will be counted in the presence of two people and validated.
-Original deposit sent with deposit form and/or deposit slip, another copy of the deposit kept with the department for deposit records, and a third copy sent to department reconciler.
+All deposits will be counted in the presence of two people and validated.
+Original deposits are sent with a deposit form and/or deposit slip, another copy of the deposit is kept with the department for deposit records, and a third copy is sent to the department reconciler.

-UW-Madison departments may choose to deposit checks by using On-Site Electronic Deposit (OED).
-Departments that choose to utilize OED are required to:
+UW–Madison departments may choose to deposit checks by using on-site electronic deposit.
+Departments that choose to utilize on-site electronic deposit are required to:

-Implementation of the check scanning equipment, computer application and internet connection must be approved by the department or Division/Dean’s Office.
-An implementation schedule will be reviewed and approved through Cash Management with input from Office of Campus Information Security (OCIS).
+Implementation of the check scanning equipment, computer application, and internet connection must be approved by the department or division/dean’s office.
+An implementation schedule will be reviewed and approved through Cash Management with input from the Office of Campus Information Security.

 Workstations with attached electronic check scanners must follow these requirements: